Karunabist/learning/README.md

 **The process of learning anything.**

-1. First define space(Input): what is space?
-Space is a collection of tiny elements of a particular domain.
-It might be space of letters/words for language, numbers/objects for mathematics, atoms for physics, ions/chemical elements for chemistry,..., and arrays for computer science.
+1. First define space(Input): Space is a collection of tiny elements of a particular domain.
+It might be space of letters/words for language, numbers/objects for mathematics, atoms/subatomic particles(e,p,n)/Composite particles(quark, leptons, gauge bosons, higgs hosons) for physics, ions/chemical elements, for chemistry,..., and arrays/matrics/tensors for computer science.
 Each element of space has its own meaning.
-2. Second define a function(Process): which takes space elements from space and does something meaningful operation.
+2. Second define a relationship: predicate,function(process) between space elements: which takes space elements from space and does something meaningful operation.
 Grammer(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD operation for computer science.
 3. Third, we receive output from operation(Output): which has a beautiful meaning.

 **Life long learning is: Creating or collecting more tiny elements in space.
-Creating or collecting perfect functions.
+Creating or collecting perfect relationship.
 Expecting perfect output.**

+Note: A predicate is a type of relation.
+A relation is a particular type of set.
+A function is a particular type of relation.

 <table width="100%">
   <tr>